 In one of the most smile inducing films I’ve seen this year Chloe Traicos plays Jodea Maxwell, personal assistant to a very popular film director .
 When Jodeas work life takes a turn for the worst, she finds herself out of a job, but only for a short time as shes thrust from assistant into the co lead of the directors next potential hit.
-Introducing Jodea is one of the most enjoyable films ive seen this year and you can read my review here I was fortunate enough to be able to virtual chat with the films star Chloe, who took some time out to answer some of the ‘Spending Time With…questions, and im sure youll agree with me when I say her answers are a great read, Many thanks to Chloe, and also please do check out Introducing Jodea which is now available in this virtual cinema.
+Introducing Jodea is one of the most enjoyable films ive seen this year and you can read my review here I was fortunate enough to be able to virtual chat with the films star Chloe, who took some time out to answer some of the ‘Spending Time With…questions, and im sure youll agree with me when I say her answers are a great read, Many thanks to Chloe, and also please do check out Introducing Jodea when it arrives on home viewing later this year.

 What was one of the most memorable films you saw as a child?